albertllousas/kata-texas-holdem/readme.md

 ## The solution

-The solution has been coded using TDD Outside-In in order to help to create the design.
+The solution has been coded using **TDD Outside-In** in order to help to create the design.

-The goal of the kata was not just generate the expected output, but generate a good domain, decoupling it from the input/output parsing.
+The goal of the kata was not just generate the expected output, but generate an **immutable domain** with the logic as **pure functions**, decoupling it from the input/output parsing.

 ### Environment
 ```scala